 STATS ON East Dallas

 From refugees to young professionals and families to anyone wanting to stay active or close to nightlife, East Dallas is a cultural hub and one of the most beautiful, diverse and flourishing communities in Dallas.
 Yet there is an ugly side to East Dallas and little gospel presence.
-There are few Bible-believing, gospel-centered, mission-minded churches in the area.
+There are relatively few Bible-believing, gospel-centered, mission-minded churches in the area considering the dense urban population.

 Seeing the needs and potential of East Dallas, from the darkness to the beauty, it is our hope and prayer to see this community transformed.
 We want to reach the neighborhoods of East Dallas and the nations of this world with the gospel of Jesus Christ.
 For many years, we’ve been a body of believers ungathered here and now we are eager to be gathered and scattered to live out our mission.